This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - General anesthesia is used to keep you asleep and free from pain during surgery.
 You may get anesthesia through your IV.
 You may breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

-- Local anesthesia is a shot of medicine put into the skin around your joint.
-It is used to numb the area and dull the pain.
+- Local anesthesia is a put into the skin around your joint to numb the area.
 You may still feel pressure or pushing during surgery.

 - Antibiotics will be given in your IV to help treat the joint infection.

 During your surgery: